edbeato/cyclistic_case_study/README.md

 <img width="464" alt="Screenshot 2024-03-19 at 2 49 19 PM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/1cdbfef3-4233-40a9-9cf0-b6ec118b94ca">

 Our goal is to **design marketing strategies aimed at converting casual riders into annual members.** The data has shown us unique trends and patterns for casual riders.
-Based on these insights, here are my recommendations for the marketing team:
+Based on these insights, here are my recommendations:

 **1.)
 Targeted marketing campaigns at popular stations**
    - Casual riders tend to concentrate at certain locations.
 Focusing marketing efforts at those locations would be a very efficient way to reach as many casual riders as possible.

 **2.)
-Launching marketing campaigns during the spring**
+Spring and summer promotions**
-   - The number or casual riders significantly increases during the spring months and peaks in the summer.
-If we launch our campaigns            during these times we will maximize our advertising.
+   - The number or casual riders significantly increases during the spring months and peaks during the summer.
+If we offer promotions for        annual membership during these times we are more likely to attract casual riders.

 **3.)
+Host events promoting recreational riding**
+   - It is evident that casual riders like to use our bikes recreationally.
+Hosting different events like fundraisers or friendly
+     competitions will allow causal riders to relate more to the company, making it more likely that they will invest in membership.
+We could also use these events to promote membership by providing incentives four annual members.

-Creating different rider packages**
+**4.)
+Creating a seasonal rider package**
-   - jkh
+   - One of the reasons why casual riders aren't buying annual memberships may be due to seasonal riding.
+But if there are promotions for memberhsips that only last certain seasons, then they may be more interested.